MicrosoftDocs/visualstudio-docs/docs/ide/create-new-project.md

 ::: moniker range="vs-2017"

-## Open the New Project dialog in Visual Studio 2017
+## Open the New Project page in Visual Studio 2017

 There are multiple ways to create a new project in Visual Studio 2017.
 On the Start page, you can type in the name of a project template in the **Search project templates** box or select the **Create new project** link to open the **New Project** dialog box.
 Aside from the Start page, you can also select **File** > **New** > **Project** on the menu bar or click the **New Project** button on the toolbar.